About the School

-Azusa Pacific University is regionally accredited by the Western Association of Schools and Colleges (WASC).
+Azusa Pacific University is regionally accredited by the WASC Senior College and University Commission (WSCUC).

 The programs available in the school’s three departments offer courses of study that encourage the search for truth about God, human existence in relationship to God, and the world as God’s creation.
 Students are guided in this search through an analysis of the Christian Scriptures, historical and contemporary statements of Christian belief, human experience of God and the world, and rational reflections on the nature of reality by great thinkers—both past and present.
 The goal of this study is to prepare men and women for service to God, as either lay or professional ministers in His Kingdom.
 Academic study is therefore balanced with a concern for individual involvement in practical ministry.

 The departments offer five major courses of study (biblical studies, Christian ministries, philosophy, theology, and youth ministry); 10 minors (ancient languages, biblical studies, Christian ministries, philosophy, religion and culture, sports ministry, theology, youth ministry, and youth outreach and discipleship); and three special programs (Certificate of Distinction in Biblical Studies, Certificate of Distinction in Philosophy, and Certificate of Distinction in Theology).